lambdagrid/lambdagrid-mfi/docs/examples/Building-Your-First-Feature.md

 > See API reference for `is fetching` [here](https://docs.lambdagrid.com/api-reference/appstate#is-fetching).

+You should how see your loading state in your browser on `localhost:8080`!

 ## Step 4: Writing data without API requests

 ## Step 5: Writing data with API requests